 SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
 N/A To maintain and enhance the quality of landscapes and + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA N/A townscapes baseline data.
 To improve quality of surroundings + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
-N/A To conserve and where appropriate enhance the historic environment and cultural heritage + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
-N/A To improve air quality х X x N/A N/A To reduce the effect of traffic on the environment + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
+N/A To conserve and where appropriate enhance the historic environment and cultural heritage + + This Policy is not over the Core Strategy are positive impact toward baseline data.
+N/A To improve air quality х X х N/A N/A To reduce the effect of traffic on the environment + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
 Improving communications would make home working more feasible and reduce the number of vehicles commuting on a daily basis.
-N/A To reduce contributions to climate change x X x N/A N/A To reduce vulnerability to climate change х X x N/A N/A
+N/A To reduce contributions to climate change x X х N/A N/A To reduce vulnerability to climate change x X X N/A N/A